skkoya/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created for Data Scientist's Tool Box course on Coursera
+This repo created for Data Scientist's Tool Box course on Coursera.
+In this I will be adding different assignments for future evaluation.